slevithan/regex-colorizer/README.md

 ## Themes

-Several themes are provided as stylesheets, and you can easily create your own.
-You don't need any stylesheet to use the default theme.
+Several themes are available as stylesheets, and you can easily create your own.
+If you want to use the default theme, you don't need to manually add any styles to your page.
+The default styles can be loaded using `RegexColorizer.addStyleSheet()`.

 ## Usage